 An attractive working environment

 Exciting projects and promising development opportunities make an employer attractive.
 It is equally important to provide employees with an environment where they feel comfortable and can reconcile their professional and private aspirations.
 Implenia’s multi-award winning headquarters, Connect, provides a modern, sustainable and collaborative office environment for about 700 employees.
 Further locations will gradually be upgraded in a similar way, as the Lugano office was in 2022.

 The use of state-of-the-art technology, a progressive home office policy and trust-based working hours allow Implenia’s office-based employees to arrange their work lives in a flexible manner.

 Space for encounters

 Collaborative work is just one aspect: Implenia also creates space for less formal encounters at various events and celebrations.
-These include summer parties on construction sites, site and team Christmas parties, and the monthly
+These include summer parties on construction sites, site and team Christmas parties, and the monthly after-work office party.

 Enrichment through diversity

 The company also invests in a culture of diversity and integration that promotes different perspectives and experiences and encourages employees to appreciate and value each other.
 Implenia has set itself a goal of attracting more women into the industry and to specialist and management positions.
 Preparations were made in 2022 to strengthen specific support activities in this area.

 Regular surveys among employees help Implenia to understand and respond to their needs.
 It is not surprising, therefore, that Implenia is seen as an attractive employer.
 This is confirmed by independent assessments and by the fact that around a quarter of Implenia Switzerland’s workforce has returned to the company after a job elsewhere.